If you are going to take any kind of risk, make sure that you have looked at all the angles!

-Back To School A phrase or term in the English language that makes
+Back To School A phrase or term in

-On occasion I get requests to endorse, promote, or mention products.
-I am careful what
+On occasion I get requests to endorse, promote, or mention

-I am fresh back from Alaska where I was treated to a bounty of natural
+I am fresh back from Alaska where I was treated

-Parkinson’s disease can force us to make major life alterations and re-prioritize what it is
+Parkinson’s disease can force us to make major life alterations

 Parkinson’s never asked me if it come and play,